Xramu/AgentforceVibesPlannerBoardLWC/project_board_prompt.md

 - Do not create any new custom objects into the org, use the specified existing objects.
 - Do not include any complex logic inside the HTML files, move it to the JavaScript files.
 - Do not deploy the project to the org automatically, a human will deploy it manually.
+- NEVER use window.prompt for taking input from the user.